AdaCore/gnatcoverage/doc/gnatcov/src_traces.rst

 Output strategies for main units
 --------------------------------

-The choice of a dump-trigger/dump-channel pair for main units depends on the runtime environment available to your program.
+The choice of a ``--dump-trigger``/``--dump-channel`` pair for main units depends on the runtime environment available to your program.

-For a native program with access to a full Ada runtime and the associated coverage runtime, ``bin-file`` is the recommended channel as it produces a trace in the most direct manner and separates the trace data from the regular output. ``atexit`` is a natural triggering choice in this case, as it takes care of outputting the data automatically at a point where we know the program is not going to execute more, regardless of how or why the program exits.
+For a native program with access to a full Ada runtime and the associated coverage runtime, ``--dump-channel=bin-file`` is the recommended choice as it produces a trace in the most direct manner and separates the trace data from the regular output. ``--dump-trigger=atexit`` is a natural triggering choice in this case, as it takes care of outputting the data automatically at a point where we know the program is not going to execute more, regardless of how or why the program exits.

-The ``main-end`` alternative simply inserts the calls at the end of the main subprogram bodies, which may be bypassed if the program exits abruptly, or miss data if the program has tasks not terminated when execution of the main subprogram/thread reaches its end.
+The ``--dump-trigger=main-end`` alternative simply inserts the calls at the end of the main subprogram bodies, which may be bypassed if the program exits abruptly, or miss data if the program has tasks not terminated when execution of the main subprogram/thread reaches its end.

+For Ravenscar programs, another option is to use ``--dump-trigger=ravenscar-task-termination``, which triggers the creation of a source trace whenever an Ada task terminates.

-For more restricted environments where, say, there is limited file IO available to the program, a ``base64-stdout`` kind of output is needed in association with the restricted coverage runtime.
+For more restricted environments where, say, there is limited file IO available to the program, a ``--dump-channel=base64-stdout`` kind of output is needed in association with the restricted coverage runtime.

-If none of the available automatic triggering option works out well, full control is offered by the ``manual`` policy where the instrumenter doesn't actually add any code to main units for emitting the collected coverage data.
+If none of the available automatic triggering option works out well, full control is offered by the ``--dump-trigger=manual`` policy where the instrumenter doesn't actually add any code to main units for emitting the collected coverage data.
 You will have to emit this data somehow to allow analysing coverage afterwards, still, and can of course experiment with other possibilities just to get examples of possible ways to proceed.

 .. _instr-tracename: